msanatan/msanatan.github.io/blog/2021/2020-was-a-good-year/index.md

 ## Online Courses

 This year was as rough for online courses as it was for books.
-Unlike books, I didn't complete any in 2019 either...
+Like books, I didn't complete any in 2019 either...
 Thankfully this isn't the narrative for 2021, quite a few things have changed.

-That being said, these were my original goals for 2020:
+These were my original goals for 2020:

 * Discovering Godot: Make Video Games in Python-like GDScript
   * <a href="https://www.udemy.com/course/godot" target="_blank" rel="nofollow noopener noreferrer">https://www.udemy.com/course/godot</a>